allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ### Using Models

-Accessing a task’s previously trained model is quite similar to accessing task artifacts.
-A task's models are accessed through the task’s models property which lists the input models and output model snapshots’ locations.
+Accessing a task's previously trained model is quite similar to accessing task artifacts.
+A task's models are accessed through the task's models property which lists the input models and output model snapshots' locations.

 The models can subsequently be retrieved from their respective locations by using `get_local_copy()` which downloads the model and caches it for later use, returning the path to the cached copy (if using TensorFlow, the snapshots are stored